Insights on OFFENSE & FORGIVENESS from Joseph’s Story

 Joseph Didn’t Forgive, but He was NOT Bitter

 This proves, incidentally, that Joseph didn’t forgive his brothers for their wicked actions over the course of the 13 or so years that he was a slave and prisoner in Egypt or the 8 years that he was governor.
 ‘Forgive’ means to dismiss the offense and it’s clear that Joseph hadn’t yet pardoned his brothers’ great offense.
-It’s also clear that, even though he refused to forgive his brothers, he didn’t allow their crime to ruin him in any way; he refused to allow their hateful actions to make him bitter.
+It’s also clear that, even though he refused to forgive his brothers up to this point, he didn’t allow their crime to ruin him in any way; he refused to allow their hateful actions to make him bitter.

 The bottom line is that Joseph didn’t forgive his brothers and was under no obligation to do so, until or unless they repented.
 What he was required to do was maintain his relationship with the LORD no matter what (remember the first and greatest command?*); and not allow bitterness to take root in his heart, which would destroy him.
 We need to do the same when we face similar trials.
 And let’s not arrogantly think we’re above such hardships, because we’re not.
 Anyone who wants to be used mightily of God will have to face many challenging and humbling circumstances, like Joseph, Moses, David, Daniel, Jesus, Paul and numerous other Biblical characters.

 * Matthew 22:34-40